geoext/geoext3-ws/src/feature-grid/prepare-layout.md

 });
 ```

 * Instead of using a `storeId` and then later <code>Ext.data.StoreManager.lookup(&#39;simpsonsStore&#39;)</code>, we will simply use a variable to be able to reference the store.
-Since we will put the panel in our border layout, we do not need the `renderTo` and `width` properties.
+As we will put the panel in our border layout, we do not need the `renderTo` and `width` properties.
 Don't forget to assign the `region: south`.
 We'll also save the panel in a variable.
 Your code should look roughly like the following:

 ```js
 var featureStore = Ext.create('Ext.data.Store', {